netgurru/casestudy-kops-project/infra/README.md

-To achieve the requirements mentioned, you can follow the steps outlined below:
+To achieve the requirements mentioned, we can follow the steps outlined below:

 1. Create a Deployment with Nginx and the web application running in the same pod.
 The web application should have access to shared storage for public files.
 Here's an example YAML file (`nginx-webapp.yaml`) for the Deployment: